YoLinux LDAP Tutorial: Deploying OpenLDAP

 [Potential Pitfall]: Ipchains/Iptables misconfiguration:

-The Red Hat 7.1-9.0 and Fedora Core installations will have you configure firewall rules which may conflict with access to the LDAP server.
+The Red Hat 7.1-9.0 and Fedora installations will have you configure firewall rules which may conflict with access to the LDAP server.
 To flush all firewall rules:

 iptables -F